phucvu-nyu/bst236/docs/chapter_linear_algebra/numerical_linear_algebra.md

 $$
 c(x) \approx \frac{|f'(x)||x|}{|f(x)|}.
 $$
-However, for complex problems, it is not easy to compute the condition number.
-We will discuss the condition number of linear algebra problems in the following section.
+For complex problems, it is not easy to compute the condition number.
+We will discuss the condition number of linear algebra problems in the following sections.

 ### Backward Error Analysis